COVID-19 Update (AUGUST 1, 2021)

 Bear Island is co-owned and co-managed by TNC and the National Park Service (NPS).
-The park service is using a phased approach to increase access on a park-by-park basis in accordance with the latest guidance from the Centers for Disease Control (CDC) and state and local public health authorities.
+The park service is using a phased approach to increase access on a park-by-park basis.
 Before visiting, please check the NPS C&O Canal National Historical Park website regarding changes to park operations.
+Currently masks are required in certain areas and visitor centers remain closed.